-Format: 10 power-matched games (against opponents with similar records) over 16 rounds on Saturday.
+Format: 10 power-matched games (against opponents with similar records) over 14 rounds on Saturday and, as of 2018, 5 rounds on Sunday.
 All teams with a winning record (i.e. 6-4 or better) make the playoffs on Sunday; other teams can come back for consolation games.
 Playoffs are double-elimination for all 7-3 or better teams; 6-4 teams start off in the loser’s bracket and are eliminated with one loss.

 How to Qualify: Finish in the top 15% of any tournament that uses NAQT questions.
 NAQT highlights those teams in the results when statistics from a tournament are published on their website (see here for an example).
 Wildcards are also available for teams who did not qualify normally to apply for in hopes of getting a spot; for teams that got close to qualifying in a strong field or did not have a chance to play often, this is a good option to pursue.

 Previous Results: Available from NAQT’s website from 1999 onward.
 Click on each year to see more statistics.
 There are also podcasts available from previous years if you would like to listen to old matches.